 - Creating pet-free zones in your home – pets should not be allowed in your child’s bedroom or on any soft furnishings in your home, for example

-- Cleaning your home regularly to reduce allergen levels, see guidance on how best to do this in Dust mite allergy in children.
+- Cleaning your home regularly to reduce allergen levels, see guidance on how best to do this in our page on Dust mite allergy in children

 - Washing bedding, cushion covers, and sofa covers regularly

 - Using an air purifier and vacuum with a HEPA filter to help keep the air free of allergens